uNetworking/uWebSockets/README.md

 libwebsockets master(1.7-1.8) | µWS is **14x** as lightweight | µWS is **equal** in performance | µWS is **3x** as performant | µWS is **equal** in performance ws v1.0.1 + binary addons | µWS is **52x** as lightweight | µWS is **21x** as performant | µWS is **23x** as performant | µWS is **2x** as performant
 WebSocket++ v0.7.0 | µWS is **63x** as lightweight | µWS is **5x** as performant | µWS is **2x** as performant | µWS is **3x** as performant

 *Benchmarks are run with default settings in all libraries, except for `ws` which is run with the native performance addons.*

 ## Usage

 ### Node.js
 We built `µWS` with the existing Node.js infrastructure in mind.
-That's why we target the well-known `ws` interface, allowing us to seamlessly integrate with famous projects like Socket.IO, Primus & SocketCluster.
+That's why we target the widespread `ws` interface, allowing us to seamlessly integrate with projects like Socket.IO, Primus & SocketCluster.

 * Read the [ws documentation](https://github.com/websockets/ws/blob/master/doc/ws.md)
 * Read the [Primus transformer documentation](https://github.com/primus/primus#uws)